-A beautiful collection of clothes, like we think an A-lister would wear, must be something that we all long for.
+A beautiful collection of clothes, like we think an A-list actor or celebrity would wear, must be something that we all long for.
 Judging by the number of articles written on creating a perfect capsule wardrobe or on clearing out the clutter, women feel that the clothes that they have in their wardrobe and what they wear could do with either some fine tuning or the services of a bulldozer.

 What we wear is fundamental to our life-experience.
 Our clothes and our emotions are closely intertwined, in a close dance with each other day in day out.
-We know this because when we sigh, “and I don’t have a thing to wear,” it is usually the final straw in feeling out of sorts with oneself, which started earlier in the day with something else entirely.
+We know this because when we sigh, “and I don’t have a thing to wear,” it is often the final straw in feeling out of sorts with oneself.

 How our thoughts trick us

 It may be that you feel that a beautiful collection of clothes is only available to the A-lister group which includes celebrities, Hollywood stars, royalty, heads of state and of large international companies.
 I can understand that.
 It’s convenient to think that somewhere else someone has a better life than you, that is unavaible to you, evidenced by their wonderful wardrobe full of carefully chosen clothes that all suit each other, shoes for every occasion and the perfect accessory for every outfit.

 While these people may have access to clothes, stylists and advisors that others don’t, this is not necessarily true though.
 It might be a story that you are telling yourself because you don’t feel you deserve better.
 So, if I said to you now that it is totally realistic to expect to have a beautiful collection of clothes to wear whatever your age, income level and life situation, how would you feel?
 Would you think you deserved it or shy away from stepping into a bigger version of you?
 A version where you did wear the most amazing collection of clothes evey day?